 One of the main components of the issue of privacy within social media is the lack of clarity and direct communication between website and the users.
-Many users willingly provide their personal information to mentioned social media websites without fully understanding how their information will be used, and how it can threaten their privacy (Dusseault, 2013).
-Your information is often circulated amongst various third-party companies and it may live simultaneously on various databank; you will not be able to remove the information entirely by simply removing it from the initial publishing source.
-Additionally, even though many people are concerned about their privacy, the majority of them are in favour of receiving services based on the information that they are constantly providing.
+Many users willingly provide their personal information to social media sites without fully understanding how their information will be used, and how it could threaten their privacy (Dusseault, 2013).
+These information are often circulated around multiple third-party companies and it may live simultaneously on numerous databanks; Users will not be able to remove the information entirely by simply removing it from the initial source.
+Even though many people are concerned about their privacy, majority of them are in favour of receiving 'free' services based on the information they are constantly providing.
 Services such as AdSense by Google target your interests based on your, age, gender, location, and recent Google searches, ultimately providing you with personally tailored advertising.
 But is it all worth it?
 How can you evaluate the value of your personal information, and how easily are going to give it up?
-Does it make it easier to accept these forms of privacy invasions as it is committed by faceless companies and not a person you know?
-Does the anonymity of the company lure you to accept such acts and overlook its consequences?
+How can you hold these corporations accountable for your information?

 Read the full Research here.

 To understand the needs and pain points of users based on the one-on-one interviews and the surveys to identify the group of people most likely to use or benefit from such solution.
 Many of the users are established adults who are concerned about their data being exposed and abused.
 Another group are the social media young adults who spend 3–4 hours daily on their social media.
 A smaller group are the people who are aware of the risk factors either by having the technical knowledge or having been the target of abuse of information such as identity theft.